HKPARIKH/SnakeGame/README.md

-This is a snake game that used to come on old phones, especially if you remember it on Nokia phones. something like this : -
+This is a snake game that used to come on old phones, especially if you remember it on Nokia phones.
+Something like this : -